Let’s talk about the wings

-It is close at hand to compare Oceanbird with traditional sailboats, but there is a lot that differentiates them.
+It is close at hand to compare an Oceanbird vessel with traditional sailboats, but there is a lot that differentiates them.
 The most prominent is the sails.
-For Oceanbird to efficiently carry 7,000 cars across the Atlantic the vessel is equipped with five rigid wing sails, rather than traditional soft sails.
+For an Oceanbird vessel to efficiently carry 7,000 cars across the Atlantic the vessel is equipped with five rigid wing sails, rather than traditional soft sails.

 “The rigid wing sails have the advantage of providing both superior performance and durability compared to soft sails” says Mikael Razola, project leader at Wallenius Marine.

 Developing the Oceanbird concept, we have to pay much more attention to the aerodynamics than we normally do.
 Not only do the wings have more in common with airplane wings than traditional sails, they also interact with the hull in a very complex way.
 We have spent significant effort in designing all the different parts of the vessel exposed to the wind as an integrated system.
 This means that we can actually harness the power of wind in a very efficient way, where the different parts of the hull and wings are working closely together, boosting the vessel performance.

 Wings can turn 360 degrees